paulvha/smartmeter/README.md

+﻿# Smartmeter

-﻿ Smartmeter             Version 3.0             Ocotber 2019
+Version 3.0, October 2019

-Utilities to read the Dutch Smartmeter with Raspberry Pi written in Python
+Utilities to read the Dutch Smartmeter with Raspberry Pi written in Python.

 These are all command-line utilities without graphical interface to allow for fast remote access and background usage.